mfeltscher/supernova-sdk-typescript/docs/README.md

 ## Obtaining design system elements

 You can use `Version` object to access contents of your design system.
-Each type of data (`Tokens`, `Assets`, `Components`) has several methods you can use to retrieve it:
+Each type of data (`Tokens`, `Assets`, `DesignComponents`) has several methods you can use to retrieve it:

 ```typescript
 // Retrieve tokens as plain array